silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_2.3.1.md

 ```

 Both keys in the session above are valid PHP strings, but are not valid UTF-8.
 Before the fix silverstripe/hybridsessions was not be able to save
-that session to the database.
+that session value to the database.

 <!--- Changes below this line will be automatically regenerated -->